rulerofoz/AnotherStockMix/README.md

 ## Firmware

-I recommend updating to Brick firmware 1.0.6 as there are some improvements to charging.
+I recommend updating to Brick firmware 1.1.1.
+It adds some improvements to charging over 1.0.5, and more features than 1.0.6.
+I have already added the SD Card stock patches to AnotherStockMix.

 ### Update Instructions

-1. Download the firmware from [here](https://github.com/trimui/firmware_brick/releases/tag/v1.0.6-20241215) - `firmware_Brick_tg3040_....zip`.
-2. Format your MicroSD card to FAT32.
-3. Copy `trimui_tg3040.awimg` to the root directory of your MicroSD card.
+1. Extract `Firmware 1.1.0 for Brick.7z` to the root of a FAT32 formatted SD Card.
-4. Turn off your Brick.
+2. Turn off your Brick.
-5. Insert the MicroSD card and turn on the Brick while holding Vol (-).
+3. Insert the MicroSD card and turn on the Brick while holding Vol (-).
-6. Let it update, then delete the file.
+4. Let it update, then you can delete the file.

 ## Credits